-- 60 minute treatment allows for a thorough therapeutic or relaxation treatment.
+- 60-minute treatments allow for thorough therapeutic or relaxation treatment.

 Your first appointment begins with a 15-20 minute evaluation including a few questions about the issue that brought you to us; muscle and range of motion tests to help us identify the seat of the problem.

-Once she has the information that she needs, she’ll show you how to set yourself up on the table – face in the face cradle, pillow under your stomach and ankles, tucked in under the top sheet.
-You’ll be covered by the top sheet during your treatment; your massage therapist uncovering only the part of your body that she is working on.
+Once we have the information that we need, we’ll show you how to set yourself up on the table — face down in the face cradle, pillow under your stomach and ankles, tucked in under the top sheet — during your treatment your massage therapist will only expose the part of your body that they’re working on.

-At this point your massage therapist will leave you to change and get set up on the table.
-Rest assured, she’ll knock and ask you if you’re ready before walking back into the room.
+Then your massage therapist will leave you to change and get set up on the table.
+Rest assured, they’ll knock and ask you for your permission to enter before opening the door.

-Communication during your treatment is very important; she’ll want to know about the symptoms you’re experiencing, any questions you may have.
+Communication during your treatment is essential; we need to know about the symptoms you’re experiencing and we are happy to answer any questions you may have.